BMC Helix ITSM Customization policy

 All customizations must be designed and implemented in the development / tailoring environment.
 No customization can be created directly in the QA or production environments.

 You may perform UAT on the customization after it has been promoted to the QA environment.
 If there are issues with the customization, you should resolve the issues in the development environment and repeat the promotion request process.
-If there are changes to the customization, they may be resubmitted to the CRB for further review if necessary.

 When customizing the BMC Helix ITSM applications, it is recommended that you first review the following best practice guidelines:

 BMC supports the use of Java filters and AR Server Database Connectivity (ARDBC) plug-ins under certain conditions.
 See Customizations as part of integrations for a detailed summary of what types of customizations are allowed in BMC's cloud, and how to get approval to implement them.
-Additionally, BMC-supported extensions, for example BMC Service Resolution (BSR), are allowed.
+Additionally, BMC-supported extensions, for example, BMC Service Resolution (BSR), are allowed.
 See BMC Helix ITSM optional application component activation for other options.